garann/coolartstore/README.md

 # CoolArtStore

-A demo project showing the minimum pieces of designing an application using Node.js as a mock platform.
+A demo project showing the minimum pieces of designing an application using Node.js as a mockup platform.
+The jQuery framework is used in the javascript.